Rubus crataegifolius: Description

+Distribution and habitat

+The species is native to East Asia.
+It grows on forest margins and mountain slopes, in areas with moist and well-drained soil.

+Uses

 Its fruit is used for food and is sometimes cultivated; the cultivar 'Jingu Jengal' has been selected for its large fruit.
 Root extracts have been found to contain substances with anti-inflammatory effects in mice.